myoung42/PropGrid/README.md

 Converts a property grid for input into FRNC-5

 Known limitations:
-- currently cannot deal with single phase fluids.
-Two Phase only.
 - .xlsx files only.  other file types not supported

 Download and install Python from the Microsoft Store